pypeit/PypeIt/doc/pypeit_par.rst

 ``mask_reg_maxsep``      int, float        ..                                           ..
 Maximum allowed separation between the calibrated coordinates of the designed slit position in pixels and the matched trace.
 If None, rejection is done iteratively using sigma clipping.
 See mask_reg_sigrej.
 ``mask_reg_sigrej``      int, float        ..
 5               Number of sigma for sigma-clipping during rejection iterations during the slit-mask design registration.
 If None, uses default set by `astropy.stats.sigma_clipped_stats`.
 ``ignore_alignment``     bool              ..
 False           Ignore any slit-mask designs identified as alignment slits.
 ``pad``                  int               ..
-0               Integer number of pixels to consider beyond the slit edges.
+0               Integer number of pixels to consider beyond the slit edges when selecting pixels that are 'on' the slit.
 ``add_slits``            str, list         ..                                           ..
 Add one or more user-defined slits.
 The syntax to define a slit to add is: 'det:spec:spat_left:spat_right' where det=detector, spec=spectral pixel, spat_left=spatial pixel of left slit boundary, and spat_righ=spatial pixel of right slit boundary.
 For example, '2:2000:2121:2322,3:2000:1201:1500' will add a slit to detector 2 passing through spec=2000 extending spatially from 2121 to 2322 and another on detector 3 at spec=2000 extending from 1201 to 1500.
 ``rm_slits``             str, list         ..                                           ..
 Remove one or more user-specified slits.
 The syntax used to define a slit to remove is: 'det:spec:spat' where det=detector, spec=spectral pixel, spat=spatial pixel.
 For example, '2:2000:2121,3:2000:1500' will remove the slit on detector 2 that contains pixel (spat,spec)=(2000,2121) and on detector 3 that contains pixel (2000,2121).
 =======================  ================  ===========================================  ==============  ====================================================================================================================================================================================================================================================================================================================================================================================================================================================================================